ambrafer/ambrafer.github.io/_pages/cv.md

 In 2024 I have also received the **Training and Professional Development Award** from the Society for Neuroscience in recognition of my outstanding early-career trajectory.

 ## Network and academic citizenship
 Throughout my career thus far, I have built a **broad international and interdisciplinary network** of highly renowned scientific collaborators (Uta Noppeney, Floris de Lange and Judith Holler, Donders Institute; Peter Hagoort and Fenna Poletiek, Max Plank Institute for Psycholinguistics; Athena Akrami, UCL).
-I have presented my work at large international conferences (SfN, OHBM, SNL, IMRF, ECVP), I have been invited to give lectures (inter)nationally (UCL; CIMeC; SISSA), and I have thereby established several ongoing collaborations.
+I have presented my work at large international conferences (SfN, OHBM, SNL, IMRF, ECVP), I have been invited to give lectures (inter)nationally (UCL; CIMeC; SISSA; University of Padova), and I have thereby established several ongoing collaborations.

 I am strongly committed to **open science**, as evidenced by my ongoing contribution to an open MATLAB-based toolbox for EEG time-frequency analysis, my sharing of research data and code in open-access repositories (Radboud Data Repository; OSF) and my regular use of preprint servers (bioRxiv; PsyArXiv).

-I am regularly consulted as a **reviewer** in relevant journals of the field (Cerebral Cortex, JoCN, Imaging Neuroscience, Neuropsychologia, Plos One) and have served as an **examiner for PhD degree congregations** (CIMeC, University of Trento, Italy; Sapienza University, Rome, Italy).

 I deeply care about building community in the workplace.
 I have served as a **postdoctoral representative** at the Donders Institute, organizing scientific and social events tailored to postdocs and pushing the institute agenda towards formalizing a career training centre for postdocs.
 I am actively using the same mindset in my current host institution (CIMeC, University of Trento) to support the visibility and representation of my colleagues.

-I have extensive **supervision experience**: I have co-supervised several undergraduate and graduate students during dissertation and PhD projects.
-Throughout my career, I have worked as a **teaching assistant**, and I have recently been appointed to two **guest lectureships** at my current institution.

 I believe in the importance of embedding science in society to help shape both for the better.
 I have always been actively involved in **scientific outreach** (public engagement via interviews on YouTube and at an Italian top-chart science podcast; organization of scientific festivals).

-## Transferable aspects
-I am a **professionally qualified psychologist** with training in clinical neuropsychology assessment and dementia daycare at major Italian hospitals.
-This experience has equipped me with essential interpersonal skills for working with special populations and vulnerable individuals, which I am currently applying in my research activities involving infant and caregiver testing.

-I have practised my **communication skills in diverse settings** (academia: teaching, talks and poster presentations at international events; outreach: podcast, YouTube, Pint of Science and InScience festivals).

-I have exceptional **organizational skills**: on top of my scientific output, I have organized several corollary events (national and international symposia, journal clubs, career days for PhDs and postdocs).

-My **creative and networking skills** are demonstrated by the ideation and implementation of original initiatives for scientific networking (international joint group meetings) and career development (academic skills workshop for PhDs).

 Complete CV